hobarthackerspace/hobarthackerspace.github.io/_pages/events/workshops.md

 own needs.

 **3D CAD -- Beginner**\
-Using FreeCAD Primitives and Boolean Operations (Don't worry, we'll explain this), you can learn enough to be able to design simple 3D Objects and prepare them for the CNC Mill or 3D printer.
+Using FreeCAD Primitives and Boolean Operations (don't worry, we'll explain this), you can learn enough to be able to design simple 3D Objects and prepare them for the CNC Mill or 3D printer.
 Once you have got these basics covered, you'll be surprised how easy it is.

 **CNC Mill -- Moderate**\
-Probably our most complicated peice of equipment is the CNC Mill.
-To operate this you need to understand the principles of how the tools cut, how to calculate speeds, how to prepare toolpaths in CAM (using CamBam) and how to set up and operate the mill itself.
-This is a workshop series of 4 evenings offered regularly.
+Probably our most complicated piece of equipment is the CNC Mill.
+To operate this you need to understand the principles of how the tools cut, how to calculate speeds, how to prepare tool paths in CAM (using CamBam) and how to set up and operate the mill itself.
+This is a workshop series of 4 evenings.

 **Other Workshops**\
 Our members have a huge range of skills and are all too willing to share